mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 1. Why is the CEO correcting my grammar?
 2. If you want these changes, why not just edit the doc directly?
-3. This doc isn't high priority, I don't want to spend a lot of time in discussion here
+3. This doc isn't high priority.
+Why do you want to talk about this so much?
 4. Why do you keep telling me how bad I am at writing?

 These questions confused me.
 I realized that it was because that the implicit